-If you don’t feel comfortable applying for a grant yourself, many charities will allow somebody looking after you or a family member to apply on your behalf.
-Healthcare workers, like your district nurse or social workers at Marie Curie Hospices, may also be able to apply for you.
+Many charities will allow somebody looking after you or a family member to apply on your behalf if you’re not able to apply for a grant yourself.
+Healthcare workers, such as your district nurse or social workers at a hospice, may also be able to apply for you.

-The size of grants can vary a lot between charities and sometimes the amount will be decided from things like how much you’ve saved, the size of your family or if you’re receiving benefits.
+The size of grants can vary a lot between charities and sometimes the amount you receive may depend on how much money you have, the size of your family or if you’re receiving benefits.
 This means payments can range from a small gift to larger amounts.

-Some grants might not be means-tested (based on your income, savings or living situation), but it may help to check the eligibility information to be sure.
-In some cases a grant might come as credit on a bill or be handled by someone else like social services or your energy company.
+Some grants might not be means-tested (based on your income, savings or living situation) at all.
+You can check the eligibility information to be sure.
+In some cases, a grant might come as credit on a bill or be handled by someone else like social care services or your energy company.

 Print this page